Jennifer O. Reynolds, M.A. & Nora Hickey, D.V.M.

 Nora: And to go easy on their little whiskers and mouths, they definitely appreciate a sandy bottom in the tank.
 They do require a school.
 I recommend at least three, but can you ever have too many cory cats?
 I also enjoy their little dashes up to the surface, where they suck an air bubble into their mouth and then release it when they’re back at the bottom.
 They’re peaceful and always relaxing to watch.

 Jen: That’s right, since they can breathe air, they will sometimes dash to the surface to supplement their oxygen needs.
-I also recommend going big or going home when it comes to keeping your corys in groups.
+I also recommend going big or going home when it comes to keeping your cory cats in groups.
 They really thrive with the company of others.

 Nora: Do you have a favorite species?
-I like pandas (Hoplisoma panda) and peppered corys (Hoplisoma paleatus).
+I like pandas (Hoplisoma panda) and peppered corys (Hoplisoma paleatum).

 Jen: My favorite would have to be the Hoplisoma sterbai.
 There is nothing cuter than baby sterbai, and I had the pleasure of rearing those when I worked at the Vancouver Aquarium.
 They have beautiful orange pectorals, a short snout, and complex pattern.
 They’re the perfect cory cat, to me.